 - Inspect for Pests - Before firing up your grill, inspect it for evidence of insects or wildlife.
 The presence of cobwebs is often a tell-tale sign that spiders have taken up residence in your grill.
 Even the smallest pest can cause heating issues and proper functionality of your grill.

 - Remove Leftover Food - After grilling, it is important to ensure that any leftover food particles are scraped away and discarded properly to avoid enticing wildlife that is looking for a cheap meal.
 Pests like raccoons, opossums and squirrels will often attempt to get under the grill hood if they can smell leftover foods.
 Scraping the grill with a wire brush or a balled-up piece of tinfoil will ensure food particles are removed.

 - Invest in a Cover - Grill covers are multi-functional and provide protection from the elements as well as potential insects or animals that would seek the get in it.
 Birds will often build nesting in rarely used grills, ultimately damaging the heating elements and burners.
 These pests are well documented for carrying diseases that can make your grill potentially unusable.

 Pied Piper Services for Wildlife and Pest Control

-If your home or business has attracted unwanted wildlife or pests, the professionals at The Pied Piper are here to help.
+If your home or business has attracted unwanted wildlife or pests, the professionals at The Pied Piper are here to help with nuisance wildlife removal.
 We have the knowledge and experience needed to ensure your pest problems are a thing of the past.
 If you are ready to take control of your pest problems, we would love to hear from you.
 Contact us today to start your free estimate now!